ultralytics/ultralytics/docs/en/datasets/detect/medical-pills.md

 ## Dataset YAML

 A YAML configuration file is provided to define the dataset's structure, including paths and classes.
-For the medicinal pill dataset, the `medicinal-pill.yaml` file can be accessed at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/medicinal-pill.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/medicinal-pill.yaml).
+For the medical-pills dataset, the `medical-pills.yaml` file can be accessed at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/medical-pills.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/medical-pills.yaml).

-!!! example "ultralytics/cfg/datasets/medicinal-pill.yaml"
+!!! example "ultralytics/cfg/datasets/medical-pills.yaml"

     ```yaml
-    --8<-- "ultralytics/cfg/datasets/medicinal-pill.yaml"
+    --8<-- "ultralytics/cfg/datasets/medical-pills.yaml"
     ```

 ## Usage

-To train a YOLO11n model on the medicinal pill dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, use the following examples.
+To train a YOLO11n model on the medical-pills dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, use the following examples.
 For detailed arguments, refer to the model's [Training](../../modes/train.md) page.

 !!! example "Train Example"